SaadKazmi/Parrallel-Computing-Case-Study/README.md

 ## Objective

-The goal of this assignment is to optimize a serial code using techniques discussed in lectures to achieve faster execution times.
+The goal of this case study is to optimize a serial code using techniques discussed in lectures to achieve faster execution times.
 The primary focus will be on optimizing matrix multiplication, a fundamental operation with applications in various fields like Deep Learning, Computer Graphics, and Scientific Computing.

-1. **Report:** A detailed report documenting your approach, challenges faced, and solutions implemented to improve code performance.
-Include specific answers to the assignment questions.
+1. **Report:** A report documenting approach, challenges faced, and solutions implemented to improve code performance.
 2. **Code:** My optimized code along with a README providing instructions for execution.

 ## Why Matrix Multiplication Matters